 When I am not sitting behind a computer I enjoy travelling (more often than not to places with a military connection), reading (military history, football, rugby… Surprise, surprise) and writing (erm, yep).
 How my lovely partner Caroline has managed to put up with me for so long is something of a mystery, and I can only put it down to either my natural charm or her willingness to be bored rigid with tales from the Ostfront or obscure anecdotes about Italia ’90.

 In addition to this boring stuff I also enjoy my role as an armchair sportsman and wannabe home masterchef – at which I cannot be too bad as I haven’t poisoned anybody so far.
 There’s nothing better than preparing a rare fillet of duck in a plum sauce with a side of rocket salad and scoffing the lot with a chilled glass of Weihenstephaner while watching the Nationalmannschaft stuff the Oranje.

 OK, so that’s that out of the way – enjoy the site!

 Mit freundlichen Fußballgrüßen!

-(For those of you that may be interested in such trifles, the photograph on this page was taken nineteen years ago at a tram stop in the Czech city of Plzeň a few hours after Germany had beaten England 2-1 to win the US Cup in Detroit.
+(For those of you that may be interested in such trifles, the photograph on this page was taken twenty-three years ago at a tram stop in the Czech city of Plzeň a few hours after Germany had beaten England 2-1 to win the US Cup in Detroit.
 Just thought I’d share that one.)